suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 ---
 layout: page
 title: Social Community Network
-subtitle: A Network for the common people
+subtitle: A Social Network for the Common People
 ---

 I recently studied a few papers on Sentiment Analysis on Twitter data.
 Most of the researcher in the field of NLP, feel that Twitter is a gold mine for opinion mining.
 Because it reflects the mind set of the general population.
 Twitter serves as a safe bubble for people to exercise their right to free speech.
 By looking at the twitter feed for hash tags, say for example **#iphone7**, we can get an idea whether Apple is offering what they advertised.
 People are honest and carefree on twitter.
 And that is the essence of free speech.